franko/gsl-shell/doc/user-manual/sf.rst

    This routine computes :math:`\log(\Gamma(z))` for complex z and z not a negative integer or zero, using the complex Lanczos method.
    The returned parameters are :math:`lnr = \log|\Gamma(z)|` and :math:`arg = \arg(\Gamma(z)) in (-\pi,\pi]`.
-   Note that the phase part (arg) is not well-determined when |z| is very large, due to inevitable roundoff in restricting to (-\pi,\pi].
+   Note that the phase part (arg) is not well-determined when :math:`|z|` is very large, due to inevitable roundoff in restricting to (-\pi,\pi].
 This will result in a GSL_ELOSS error when it occurs.
 The absolute value part (lnr), however, never suffers from loss of precision.

    The functions returns::